spacecloud-io/space-docs/content/getting-started/quick-start/explore-graphql.md

 Let's explore some awesome powers of Space Cloud.
 In this guide, we will be:

-- Making trainers and catching few pokemons 😍 (Insert operation)
+- Creating trainers and catching Pokemons 😍 (Insert operation)
-- Get all trainers (Simple query operation)
+- Retrieving all trainers (Simple query operation)
-- Get all trainers with their pokemons 😎 (Join operation)
+- Retrieving all trainers with along with their Pokemons 😎 (Join operation)

-## Make trainers (insert operation)
+## Creating trainers (insert operation)

-Making trainers requires us to insert trainers' information in database.
+Creating trainers requires us to insert trainer documents into the database.

 Head over to the `Explorer` section in `Mission Control`.

-Try running the following query in GraphiQL section:
+Try running the following query in the GraphiQL section:

 {{< highlight graphql >}}
 mutation {